Connecting Naval History to our Economy, the Environment & National Security

 - The premier resource naval history education at www.usnavymuseums.org

-To join online, click the “Join” button above for a secure transaction through GiveDirect, run by the Independent Charities of America of which NHF is a proud member (your credit card account will show GiveDirect as a transaction).
+To join online, click the “Join” button above for a secure transaction through GiveDirect, run by the “America’s Best Charities,” of which NHF is a proud member.
 Just be sure to indicate your level of membership (“New Membership”) or “Membership Renewal” in the Program Area section.

 If you prefer to join by mail, please print out this membership form, fill it out, enclose payment, and mail to: